Click on the cover image above for purchase information.

 - Annotated Text of the Dream of Scipio

 I hope readers enjoy the work.
-Any questions for me can be asked in the comments section, and I will be happy to answer them.
+Any questions about the book may be directed to firstname.lastname@example.org, and I will be happy to respond.